vkuznet/ecm/tools.md

 ### ECM tools
-The ECM toolkit provides different set of tools.
-Please refer to appropriate section below to your favorite area.
+The ECM toolkit provides a different set of tools.
+Please refer to the appropriate section below to your favorite area.
 #### ECM Command Line Interface (CLI)
-This ECM cli tool provide conveninent Command Line Interface which works identically across many different operating systems, e.g. Linux, OSX, Windows, etc. You can either download the `ecm` cli tool from a release area or compile it using the following steps:
+This ECM cli tool provide convenient Command Line Interface which works identically across many different operating systems, e.g. Linux, OSX, Windows, etc. You can either download the `ecm` cli tool from a release area or compile it using the following steps:
 ```
 git clone git@github.com:vkuznet/ecm.git
 cd ecm/cli